mg-Ben/raspberry-homenet-monitoring/README.md

 ![Actual Home Network Diagram](/images/actual_home_network_diagram.drawio.png)

 The DHCP Protocol assigns to each device interface an IP Address automatically, and runs in a _DHCP Server_ which typically is the home router itself (that's why DHCP Server is a Client/Server Protocol).
-The provided IP Addresses belong to a certain IP Address range (e.g. the `192.168.1.*`, where `*` denotes any value between 0 and 255 or, what is the same, `192.168.1.0/24` in CIDR or _Classes Inter-Domain Routing_ notation).
+The provided IP Addresses belong to a certain IP Address range (e.g. the `192.168.1.*`, where `*` denotes any value between 0 and 255 or, what is the same, `192.168.1.0/24` in CIDR or _Classes Inter-Domain Routing_ notation.
+We fill with zeroes the variable part in the CIDR notation).

+> How can I find out the DHCP IP range my home router is providing?
+You can go to Home router's management interface by typing `192.168.1.1` (or your local router IP Address) from any web browser running on a device connected to the Home router's LAN and then look for _DHCP Server_ setting.
+You will generally see the DHCP range as well as the start and end IP Address that your router can assign to connected interfacess

 Furthermore, apart from the IP Address, the DHCP Server provides to each interface the following information:
 - The subnet mask, with which an interface can know whether a destination IP Address belongs to the LAN when sending a packet or it belongs to an external network
 - The gateway IP Address, which is the IP Address of the next-hop router that will route the traffic outwards (in this case, the home router itself)
 - The DNS (_Domain Name System_) server, which will be in charge of mapping IP Addresses to Domain Names, which are more manageable than IP Addresses.
 The DNS Server will normally be the home router itself

 > You can get this per-interface information by running `ipconfig /all` on Windows or `nmcli dev show <interface>` on Linux.
-To display the interfaces names on Linux, `ifconfig`
+To display the interfaces names on Linux, `ifconfig` or `ip addr`

 DHCP operation is:
 1. Interface sends a **DHCP Discover**: the interface wants to discover a DHCP Server.
 It doesn't have an IP Address yet, so it sends it from the source IP `0.0.0.0`.
 Neither does it know the target DHCP Server IP Address (it might be running in a different IP Address from 192.168.1.1), so it sends the query to the broadcast address (which means _every device in the LAN_): `255.255.255.255`